MrGabila/terraform_EKS-cluster_project/README.md

 * Kubectl installed.
 Follow this url for installation guide **https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html**

 #### Note for Fargate launch
+* Can only launch resources in the namespaces selected by the Fargate profile; 'aws-load-balancer-controller' and 'application'
 * This cluster based on the current configuration will be created in the us-east-1 region and is setup to work only with fargate
 * Rerun terraform apply again if you receive **Error: creating EC2 VPC: RequestError: send request failed │ caused by: Post "https://ec2.us-east-1.amazonaws.com/": read tcp 192.168.1.71:53727->209.54.181.193:443: wsarecv: An existing connection was forcibly closed by the remote host.** and it should deploy the resources